-Added sugar may be the single most unhealthy aspect of the modern diet.
+Added sugar may be the single most unhealthy ingredient in the modern diet.

-Sugar alcohols are like hybrids of a sugar molecule and alcohol molecule.
-Their structure gives them the ability to stimulate the sweet taste receptors on the tongue.
+Chemically, sugar alcohols combine traits of sugar molecules and alcohol molecules.
+Their structure allows them to stimulate the taste receptors for sweetness on your tongue.

 Xylitol is found in small amounts in many fruits and vegetables and is therefore considered natural.
-Humans even produce small amounts of it via normal metabolism.
+Humans even produce small quantities of it via normal metabolism.

-Obviously, xylitol is a refined sweetener, so it doesn't contain any vitamins, minerals or protein.
-In that sense, it is "empty" calories.
+Since xylitol is a refined sweetener, it doesn't contain any vitamins, minerals or protein.
+In that sense, it provides only empty calories.

-Xylitol can be processed from trees like birch, but it can also be made with an industrial process that transforms a plant fiber called xylan into xylitol.
+Xylitol can be processed from trees like birch or from a plant fiber called xylan (1).

-Bottom Line: Xylitol is a type of sweetener called a sugar alcohol and is found in some plants.
-It looks and tastes like sugar, but has 40% fewer calories.
+Summary Xylitol is a sugar alcohol that occurs naturally in some plants.
+Though it looks and tastes like sugar, it has 40% fewer calories.